RaresAnghel08/rmi-website/content/organisation/rules.md

 The virtual machine is **not required**, although you may use it to get an already configured Linux machine.
 It can be downloaded from the RMI 2021 website.

-Unlike last year's edition, the virtual machine is **no longer required** in cases where proctoring is not possible due to disease control rules.
+The virtual machine is **no longer required** in cases where proctoring is not possible due to disease control rules.
 The requirement for screen and room recordings **remains mandatory** in all scenarios.
 See **Video Recording** for details.

 Because we are no longer in control of the hardware that the contestants use during the contest, the virtual machine is configured to snapshot the home directory of the contestant every 15 minutes to provide some fault tolerance.
 If you use the virtual machine, we advise you to be careful not to create very large files (tens of gigabytes), as those may get caught in a snapshot and use the storage even after deletion.